openstack-infra/subunit2sql/doc/source/data_model.rst

 * **passes**: The total number of successful tests in the run.
 * **fails**: The total number of failed tests during the run.
 * **skips**: The total number of skipped tests during the run.
+* **run_time**: The run_time for the run.
+By default the subunit2sql CLI
-* **run_time**: The sum of the duration of executed tests during the run.
+  command will use the sum of the duration of executed tests during the run.
   Note, this is not the time it necessarily took for the run to finish.
 For example, the time for setUpClass and tearDownClass (assuming the stream is from a python unittest run) would not be factored in. (as they aren't stored in the subunit stream) Also, if the tests are being run in parallel since this is just a raw sum this is not factored in.
+However there is a option for the subunit2sql CLI to specify using the run wall time which will take the duration from the first test's start time and the last test's end time.
 * **artifacts**: An optional link to where the logs or any other artifacts from the run are stored.
 * **run_at**: The time at which the run was stored in the DB.